mehraj11-git/PROJECT/README.md

 For these dropdown commands, we will use icons, so the first step is to write the code to include the icons.

+Next, we will define the commands for these icons.

+In the command code, we start by specifying the `label` and the associated `image`.
+Following that, we use `command=tk.LEFT` to ensure that the icons do not overlap with one another.
+Additionally, we will implement an accelerator to assign shortcut keys for easy access to these commands.

+We will apply the same code structure for the "Edit" menu as we did for the "File" menu.

+For the "View" menu, we will add two dropdown commands:
+- **Toolbar**
+- **Status Bar**
+We will create icons for the "View" menu, but we'll also include check buttons.
+This allows the user to select or deselect options. similar to how users can choose whether or not to use navigation buttons on their mobile phones.